chnic888/big-data-in-action/README.md

 # Big Data in Action

+This project is a big data learning platform that includes features such as quick environment setup and data preparation etc.

+## Features

+- 📦 Build Ambari locally
+- ⚡ Download NCDC data for learning
+- 🔒 Quickly Build an Integrated Big Data Environment

 ## Getting Started

-The big data platform built on Multipass and Ambari.

-## Project Structure Introduction
+## Project Structure

 ```
 big-data-cluster
 ├── ambari
+├── data
 ├── multipass
 └── README.md
 ```